1993–94 New York Rangers season

 The 1993–94 New York Rangers season was the franchise's 68th season.
 The highlight of the season was winning the Stanley Cup and hosting the NHL All-Star Game at Madison Square Garden.
 The Rangers clinched their second Presidents' Trophy and sixth division title by finishing with the best record in the NHL at 52–24–8, setting a then-franchise record with 112 points.

 This marked the last season in which the Rangers were under the control of Paramount Communications.
 Toward the end of the season, Paramount was taken over by Viacom.
 Shortly thereafter, Viacom divested itself of all of Paramount's interests in Madison Square Garden, including the Rangers, and sold them to ITT Corporation and Cablevision.
 A couple of years later, ITT would sell their share to Cablevision, who owned the Rangers until 2010, when the MSG properties became their own company.
 As of 2025, this remains the most recent season the Rangers won the Stanley Cup.

 Offseason

 On April 17, 1993, the New York Rangers named Mike Keenan as their head coach.
 Keenan was hired to replace Ron Smith, who the team decided not to retain after he coached the second half of the season in place of the fired Roger Neilson.
-Keenan had taken the 1992–93 season off after spending four years as the head coach of the Chicago Blackhawks, where he led the team to the Stanley Cup Finals in his last year.
+Keenan had taken the 1992–93 season off after spending four years as the head coach of the Chicago Blackhawks, where he led the team to the Stanley Cup Final in his last year.